WilfredAlmeida/undermail/CONTRIBUTING.md

 ## Developing Locally

-`nftchimp` is built using:
+`undermail` is built using:
 1. Sveltekit
 2. Supabase
 3. Underdog API

 ### `.env` config
 You need to provide the following values via the environment.
-The `KV_` values are provided on the Vercel KV DB dashboard.
 The `UNDERDOG_KEY` is available on its dashboard.
+Supabase credentials are available on it's project dashboard.
 ```
 UNDERDOG_KEY
+PUBLIC_SUPABASE_URL
+PUBLIC_SUPABASE_ANON_KEY
 ```

 1. Clone the repository